Data Contract CLI

 displayName: "Run data contract tests"

-Convert data contract to a specific format.
-Saves to file specified by `output` option if present,
+Convert a data contract to a target format.

 ╭─ Options ────────────────────────────────────────────────────────────────────────────────────────╮